Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Enjoy!

-7. Install the app of the Palace of Versailles
+7. Install the Palace of Versailles app

-Visiting Versailles as a family| ©Dennis Jarvis
+Visiting Versailles as a Family| ©Dennis Jarvis

-Visiting Versailles as a family| ©Dennis Jarvis
+Visiting Versailles as a Family| ©Dennis Jarvis

 The audio guide is available in 12 languages (it's also Spanish) and you can use it offline, so it's perfect for the drive to Versailles.